RobotNerd/prose-english-format/README.md

   - Use brackets for notes written by the author or editor.
 In other words, these take the place of writing notes in red ink on a printout of a story.
-- Comment tokens should be added to bracket blocks or comments as needed.
+- Comment tokens should be added to bracket blocks or comment blocks as needed.
   - When editing, search for comment tokens in prose files to find specific areas that still need to be worked on.
   - Suggested use of comment tokens:
     - Use `TODO` for portions of a story that haven't yet been written.
     - Use `FIXME` for problem areas that need to be rewritten.
-    - Use `IMPORTANT` to flag areas that the writer must pay attention to (e.g. a part of the story that will need foreshadowing earlier in the story).
+    - Use `IMPORTANT` to flag areas that the writer must pay attention to (e.g. a part of the story that will need to be foreshadowed earlier in the story).
     - Use `NOTE` for background or supporting information that the author or editor will need when working on the story.
   - Examples